inSileco/inSileco.github.io/content/post/myDebianStretch.md

 First, there are [different repositories](https://wiki.debian.org/DebianRepository), for instance, I use a repository to use [icons from the papirus team](https://launchpad.net/~papirus/+archive/ubuntu/papirus).
-Second there is an upcoming collaborative development server, [Salsa](https://wiki.debian.org/Salsa) based on [<i class="fa fa-gitlab" aria-hidden="true"></i>](https://about.gitlab.com/).
+Second there is an upcoming collaborative development server named [Salsa](https://wiki.debian.org/Salsa) based on [<i class="fa fa-gitlab" aria-hidden="true"></i>](https://about.gitlab.com/).